 - (a) Demonstrating an understanding of special education requirements, including: - 1.
-Provision of a free and appropriate public education in accordance with federal and state law, - 2.
+Provision of a free and appropriate public education in accordance with federal and state law. - 2.
 Provision of education in the least restrictive environment in accordance with federal and state law, - 3.
 Characteristics and educational needs associated with any of the categories of disability or suspected disability under federal and state law, and - 4.
 Procedural safeguards and parental rights, including discipline procedures, specified in federal and state law; - (b) Committing to implementing the IEP of an enrolled student with special education needs, providing the required services, and appropriately documenting the services and the student's progress; - (c) Employing or contracting with staff who have the required licensure to provide special education services; - (d) Agreeing to communicate with the responsible LEA concerning: - 1.
 Development of, and any changes to, the IEP, - 2.
 Services provided under the IEP and recommendations for a change in the services provided, - 3.
 The student's progress, - 4.
 Maintenance of the student's enrollment in the independent school, and - 5.
-Identification of students with suspected disabilities; and - (e) Committing to participate in dispute resolution as provided under federal and state law and the Board's rules relating to special education dispute resolution.
+Identification of students with suspected disabilities; and - (e) Committing to participate in dispute resolution as provided under federal and state law.